rickjarrell/backupblog/_pages/about.md

 - Regulation and deregulation of business
 - Consumer finance through the lens of personal finance

 Writing helps formulate my thoughts.
-I do that here and in my [newsletter](www.rickjarrell.com/newsletter).
+My thoughts about life are here; business thoughts in my [newsletter](www.rickjarrell.com/newsletter).

 I'm confident in my pontifications, but these are just my opinions.
 This is a learning exercise.
 I'm happy to be proven wrong.